rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ### Context <a name="overview-context"></a>

 Our client, an Human Activity Recognition (HAR) study team, ran a study using HAR sensors to provide real-time feedback of weightlifting technique.
-They want to classify a subject's movement on a bicep curl as using 'correct technique' or one of four common technique errors.
+They want to classify a subject's movement on a bicep curl as being either 'correct technique', or as one of four common technique errors.

 For this, they collected data on six subjects using sensors strapped to their belt, forearm, arm, and a held dumbbell.
-The subjects performed a biceps curl with correct and common incorrect technique.
+The subjects new to bicep curls, performed a biceps curl with correct and common incorrect beginner technique according to a weight-lifting coach.

-For the next subject they would like to classify the movement they are doing, and provide this as feedback.
+The HAR team would like to classify the movement that the next subject does, and provide this as feedback to them quickly, to guide exercise coaching.

-Based upon the data they've collected, we will look to understand the *prediction accuracy* of a model built to classify the lift, and test it on new lifters.
-This would allow the HAR team to provide a new lifter with technique cues to improve their movement during exercise.
-The HAR team has access to a much larger set of measures and can train their own models on this, whereas we only have access to the small subset of training data that they've sent to us to use in our Machine Learning builds.
+Based upon the data they've collected, we will look to understand the *prediction accuracy* of a model built to classify the lift, and test this on a hold out set of 'new' lifters that have performed their lifts earlier under the same conditions.
+This would provide the HAR team with a model to then develop a visual system that can provide a new lifter in their lab with technique cues, to quickly improve their movement during exercise.

+The HAR team has access to a much larger set of measures and can train their own models on this data, and they have provided us with access to a small subset of their training data for us to use in our Machine Learning build.

-Let's use Machine Learning to take on this task!
+Let's use Machine Learning to take on this classification task!

 <br>
 <br>